briglx/solar/README.md

 Companion tools in researching home solar solutions.

-See OneNote docs in the folder and other locations.
+See OneNote docs and README on GitHub.

 ## Calculate Solar Angle During Day